WHAT IS A SLICE IN GOLF?

 The ball only spins in one direction and it spins around its axis.
 Many golfers believe that a ball has both backspin and sidespin, but this is simply not possible.

-In the case of a slice, the spin axis will be tilted to the right as can be seen below:
+In the case of a slice, the spin axis will be tilted toward the trail side as can be seen below:

 The spin axis of a golf ball that slices is titled to the right for a right handed golfer.

-On this shot, the golf ball was spinning on an axis that was tilted 9.8 degrees to the right.
+On this shot, the golf ball was spinning on an axis that was tilted 9.8 degrees toward the trail side.
 The spin axis is represented by the blue line.
-The more severe the slice in golf, the more this axis will be tilted to the right.
+The more severe the slice in golf, the more this axis will be tilted.
+Understanding this relationship between face-to-path relationship and spin axis is fundamental to diagnosing your ball flight.

 HOW TO FIX A GOLF SLICE